ywyeli/Place3D/README.md

 ## :hotsprings: Data Preparation

-The `Place3D` dataset consists of a total of eleven LiDAR placements, in which seven baselines are inspired by existing self-driving configurations from autonomous vehicle companies, and four LiDAR placements are obtained by sensor optimization.
+The `Place3D` dataset consists of a total of eleven LiDAR placements, in which seven baselines are inspired by existing self-driving configurations from autonomous vehicle companies and four LiDAR placements are obtained by sensor optimization.

 Each LiDAR placement contains four LiDAR sensors.
 For each LiDAR configuration, the sub-dataset consists of 13,600 frames of samples, comprising 11,200 samples for training and 2,400 samples for validation, following the split ratio used in nuScenes.